Missing York Co. dog tortured, gets surgery after returning home injured

 The next day, Diamond returned home.
 She could barely walk.

 “She just fell,” said Bruce.
 She was covered in blood.
 She had bite marks all over her back legs.
-Her back leg was swollen, markings under her jaw and beside her eyes.”
+Her back leg was swollen, and she had markings under her jaw and beside her eyes.”

 Bruce called police and took Diamond to the vet.
 The injuries were so bad, the doctor told her she either had to put Diamond to sleep or go through surgery.